 MouthWatch intraoral camera can be integrated with almost every digital x-ray software available in the market.
 It offers more or less the same features which are found in the top cameras, which can cost you up to thousands of dollars.

 Some of the obvious reasons to use an intraoral camera at every appointment are that you can reduce insurance claim problems, build a relationship of trust with the patients and record patient examination report digitally.

 MouthWatch can easily integrate with the following digital x-ray software including

 MouthWatch Intraoral Camera Includes:

 Therefore, a quick camera decreases the possibility of a blurred image due to movement.
-It can be ultimately a source of frustration if your image capture is slow and unreliable due to camera auto focus issues.
-However, with Mouth Watch camera; you can easily take sharp and crystal clear images with the facility of accurate colors.
+It can be ultimately a source of frustration if your image capture is slow and unreliable due to camera autofocus issues.
+However, with the Mouth Watch camera; you can easily take sharp and crystal clear images with the facility of accurate colors.

 There is a higher risk of musculoskeletal disorder amongst dental professionals.
 This is because their profession requires them to hold heavy instruments for longer time periods.

-The basic requirement given by dentists for intraoral camera is to make them user friendly.
-Camera should be able to cope with the busy work flow of a dentist; for example, if a dentist has to work his or her way to understand the device, then they are less likely to use it on every patient.
+The basic requirement given by dentists for intraoral camera is to make them user-friendly.
+The camera should be able to cope with the busy workflow of a dentist; for example, if a dentist has to work his or her way to understand the device, then they are less likely to use it on every patient.

 Dentists spend hundreds and thousands of dollars on a single camera which either needs upgradation after a few months or they have to pay extra money for customer support.
 So when purchasing an intraoral camera, make sure to check if the software drivers you may need are included in the package or not.